Skip to content

 Parallel tasksBackground AgentSub-agentsWorktrees (isolated Git branches)

-Code reviewBugBot (separate product)Manual via promptsBuilt-in GitHub PR reviews
+Code reviewBugBot (free tier + usage-based)Manual via promptsBuilt-in GitHub PR reviews

 Project integrationsSlack, Linear, GitHub, GitGitHub ActionsGitHub, Slack, Linear (native)